 Mont Saint-Michel today

 The abbey has always been a major place of pilgrimage for the Christian West.
 But it is also one of the centers of medieval culture where many manuscripts were produced and preserved.
-If the Mount and its bay remain today one of the stages of Paths of Santiago de Compostela for pilgrims from northern Europe, it must be recognized that they are mainly layman tourists who now tread the alleys of the village.
+If the Mount and its bay remain today one of the stages of the Routes of Santiago de Compostela for pilgrims from Northern Europe, it must be recognized that it is mainly profane tourists who now tread the village streets.
 Mont-Saint-Michel and its bay are also the most popular tourist site in Normandy.
 It is even one of the ten most visited sites in France, with nearly two and a half million visitors each year.
-If you want to visit Mont-Saint-Michel, we suggest you discover in our campings in Normandy.
+If you want to visit Mont-Saint-Michel, we invite you to discover our campings in Normandy.

 An exceptionnel naturel site